njleonzhang/vue-data-tables/docs/en-us/quickStart.md

 import { DataTables, DataTablesServer } from 'vue-data-tables/src/index.js'
 ```

+## polyfill
+This library relies on es6 api [includes](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/includes), you need polyfill it according to your situation.

 # Hello world
 * try the buttons
 * try to sort the data